-Round-trip Efficiency.
+Round-trip efficiency.
 The ratio of energy put into a storage device to energy taken from it, expressed as a percentage.
-The lesser the percentage, the great the loss of energy.
+The lesser the percentage, the greater the loss of energy.

 Rule 21.
-A CPUC document, the law for all utilities, that addresses safety concerns, particularly regarding the point of common coupling (PCC), and elements to accomplish compliance.
-Currently there is no export provision in Rule 21.
+A CPUC document, the law for all utilities, that addresses safety concerns, particularly regarding the PCC, and elements to accomplish compliance.
+Currently, there is no export provision in Rule 21.

 Single phase (1P).
-A service with two energized wires that typically serves smaller needs of 120V/240V, requires less equipment, and is less expensive to install and maintain.
+An AC service with two energized wires that typically serves smaller needs of 120/240V, such as residences, and requires less equipment and is less expensive to install and maintain.

 Switches.
 Devices that open and close electrical circuits.
-Smart switches can be programmed to perform tasks on their own, like taking control of a water pump, eliminating the need to put communication in the pump control.
+Smart switches can be programmed to perform tasks on their own, like controlling a water pump, eliminating the need to put communication in the pump control.

 Thermal runaway.
 A situation in which a rise in temperature alters conditions to cause further increases in temperature that can produce failure or even fire with certain types of batteries.

 Trigeneration.
-A system of combined cooling, heating, and power production (CCHP).
+A system of combined cooling, heating and power (CCHP) production.